Average Insurance Rates by Car Model Types

 Why Do Some Automobiles Cost More (or Less) to Insure?

-• Cost of Repairs — Luxury and sports modes are made with special materials, using sophisticated engineering that requires highly trained technicians and expensive parts to repair.
+• Cost of Repairs — Luxury and sports models are made with special materials, using sophisticated engineering that requires highly trained technicians and expensive parts to repair.
 This pushes up the repair bills when it needs to be fixed after an accident or other damages and that increases carriers’ outlay.

-• Safety Features — Some cars protect drivers and passengers better and don’t cause as much damage to vehicles they are collided with.
+• Safety Ratings — Some cars protect drivers and passengers better and don’t cause as much damage to vehicles they are collided with.
 This would mean that companies would need to pay less for medical payments and therefore can charge less.
 Furthermore, auto accident prevention technologies reduce accidents and claims.

-• Typical driver — Some vehicles are more expensive to cover because they attract the risk taking people.
+• Typical driver — Some vehicles are more expensive to cover because they attract the risk taking drivers.
 On the other hand, mums and dads, who are more careful as they transport their family around, normally choose minivans and sedans.
 This results in fewer accidents and cheaper insurance rating group for minivans.

 Typical Insurance Rates by Auto Model Types

 Let’s see if we can demonstrate on a table how the above factors manifest.
 To show the premium gap as clearly as possible we took the cheapest to insure model type – Cheap Old Minivan – as our BASE (100%) and the rest is shown as the percentage of the Base.
-An average cost of full coverage car insurance for an old minivan is approximately $1,000 in the US.
+An average cost of full coverage car insurance for an old minivan is approximately $1,200 in the US.

 It is worth pointing out that the table below should be seen as a rough guide.
 Every vehicle model is so much different from the next one even within the same brand and there are so many different brands that it would be pretty exhaustive and confusing to extend this list any further.
 Our purpose is to point out how vehicle types affect rates and help you estimate the premium based on vehicle PRICE and STYLE.